updated

 We hope our 5-year-old son can learn English naturally through fun interactions and daily conversation.

-Since our English is limited, we’re looking for someone who is fluent and patient, and who enjoys communicating with others.
+Since our English is limited, we’re looking for someone who is fluent and who enjoys communicating with others.

 We hope to welcome someone who genuinely enjoys being with children and can be like a big sister to our son—someone who can care for him kindly and respectfully.